Wild Fallow Deer Population Monitoring

 Tasmanian Wild Fallow Deer Management Plan 2022-27 (PDF 2Mb)

-• set future policy and management of both species, including licenses, permits and research
+Results from the 2024 survey will guide future policy and management of both species, including licences, permits and research.

 Survey area:

-The survey area is approximately 26 000 km2 (Image 1 - Survey Footprint) and includes the footprint of the Tasmanian Wilderness World Heritage Area (TWWHA) Deer Control Project, and minor extensions to the general footprint to determine abundance and distribution along the fringe of the deer population.
+The 2024 survey area was approximately 25 000 km2 (Image 1 - Survey Footprint) and includes the footprint of the Tasmanian Wilderness World Heritage Area (TWWHA) Deer Control Project, and minor extensions to the general footprint to determine abundance and distribution along the fringe of the deer population.

 2024 wild fallow deer area of survey